ajd12342/CS251-Battleship/README.md

  ## Scoring
  - For each correct shot fired in time `t` seconds the player is awarded `20-t` points
  - For each wrong shot fired, no points are awarded or deducted
- - At the end of the game, the winner is awarded points equal the sum of points awarded at each move
+ - At the end of the game, the winner is awarded points equal to the sum of points awarded at each move

  ## Dependencies
  - __Linux__